 Cash Back Debit Cards: You Don’t Need Credit Cards for Cash Back Rewards

-Earlier this year Chase launched a new program on their Freedom credit card called Chase Offers.
+Last year Chase launched a new program on their Freedom credit card called Chase Offers.
 They touted these offers as a new way to save, in addition to the quarterly 5% cash back you receive at certain types of stores.
 They raved that these offers were selected just for me and I should activate them online or via the app to start earning more cash back.

 But when I went to review the offers they gave, something seemed off.
 Two things actually.
 First, the offers didn’t really seem tailored to me as the email blast claimed.
 They were pretty generic and mostly for stores where I’d never used my card.
 More importantly, they seemed extremely familiar.
 In fact, they seemed to be almost identical to the cash back offers I use through my credit union with my debit card.